MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/webview2.md

 A modern embedded browser based on Microsoft Edge, capable of performing Windows Hello, log-in with FIDO keys, etc. This browser replaces the old embedded WebView, based on an outdated version of Internet Explorer.

 ## Where is it available?

 - All Windows versions
-- MSAL version 4.28.0 and higher
+- MSAL.NET version 4.28.0 and higher
 - [WebView2 runtime](https://developer.microsoft.com/microsoft-edge/webview2/) must be installed on the machine

 ## Evergreen runtime

 WebView2 runtime is available on most Windows 10 and Windows 11 machines by default.
 But it may not be available on older platforms.

 ## Changes to call pattern